 The work he creates ranges from the practical—such as wagons, carriages, tools, hardware, gates and fixtures—to the artistic and whimsical, as well as items that are a blend of both.
 He is very passionate about his craft, and wakes up every day excited about what he is going to tackle next.

 Richard's focus right now is to build Red Mountain Forge, a school for new blacksmiths, so that he can share his enthusiasm and skills with others.

-Anita Budhraja joined our team as executive director in June 2019.
+Anita Budhraja served as executive director until June, 2020.
 Anita believes that for survival and success in today's world, we need to let go of the attitude of competition and embrace cooperation.

 Anita brings over 8 years of experience living and breathing cooperation in intentional communities, where people live together in pursuit of a meaningful common purpose.
 In her career with volunteer-driven nonprofits, Anita managed a farm to pantry program at Bread for the City that engaged over 1,800 volunteers to grow 17,000 pounds of produce per year for Washington, DC residents.
 She also led 1,000 volunteers in dryland reforestation at Sadhana Forest in southern India.

 Anita is trained in Permaculture Design, Organizational Development, Nonviolent Communication, Conflict Resolution Skills, and Rethinking Anti-Racism.
 She lives in the Tucson/Patagonia, AZ area.

 Permaculture in Action Intern

 Mackenzie Martin joined us as an Intern in April 2019 and stayed for three months.
 She then returned to Canada to finalize her visa and was with Deep Dirt until March 2020, when she had to return home early due to coronavirus restrictions.